What is Year to Date (YTD)?

 Example of YTD on Stock Returns

 Therefore, the stock generated a year to date return of 8.571%.
-Note that all gains from holding the stock are included in the year to date calculation.
+Note that all gains from holding the stock, including dividends received, are included in the calculation of return on investment.

-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level with financial modeling courses and training.
-To keep learning and advancing your career, the following resources will be helpful:
+CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level with financial modeling courses and training.
+To keep learning and advancing your career, the following free CFI resources will be helpful: